Asymptotically Minimax Robust Hypothesis Testing: Introduction

 \subsection{Summary of the paper and its contributions}

 In this paper, the design of asymptotically minimax robust binary hypothesis tests is studied for various uncertainty classes.
-The existence and uniqueness of minimax robust tests are proven in general.
+The existence and uniqueness of minimax robust tests are analyzed in general.
 Considering the Karush-Kuhn-Tucker (KKT) approach, the least favorable distributions and the robust likelihood ratio functions (LRFs) are derived in parametric forms, which can be made explicit by solving a set of non-linear equations.
-The results are extended to decentralized detection, where several sensors are available and to sequential detection, where on-the-fly detection is of interest.
-In the sequel, the contributions of this paper together with their relation to prior works are summarized. \begin{enumerate} \item Existence and uniqueness of minimax robust tests are analysed in general, and it is shown that any minimax robust test can be designed via solving
+In the sequel, the contributions of this paper together with their relation to prior works are summarized. \begin{enumerate} \item It is shown that single-sample minimax robustness, hence all-sample minimax robustness (see Proposition~\ref{prop1}) implies asymptotically minimax robustness (see Proposition~\ref{prop2}).
+The pillar of this work which makes most of other contributions possible is to show that any minimax robust test can be designed via solving